Skip to main content

 register here

-Acting Ensemble for Kids: The Secret Garden - Grades 5-6
+Acting Ensemble for Kids: The Lion, the Witch, and the Wardrobe - Grades 3-5

-Come to our garden!
-Constellation's Acting Ensemble for Kids: The Secret Garden (Grades 5-6) is a fast-paced and fun exploration of stage acting that will use an imaginative theatrical adaptation of Frances Hodgson Burnett’s beloved and timeless classic, The Secret Garden – an uplifting exploration of the healing and transformative powers of nature, friendship, and positive thinking.
-Offering a range of roles that vary in size and type, this class is perfect for beginners, as well as acting students with some experience.
+Step through the wardrobe!
+Constellation Stage & Screen’s Acting Ensemble for Kids: The Lion, the Witch, and the Wardrobe is a fast-paced and imaginative exploration of stage acting that will use a theatrical adaptation of C.S.
+Lewis’s beloved classic, The Lion, the Witch, and the Wardrobe—a magical adventure filled with courage, loyalty, wonder, and the triumph of good over evil.
+Offering a range of roles that vary in size and type, this class is perfect for beginners, as well as young acting students with some experience.

-In addition to strengthening skills in reading fluency, active listening, teamwork, and public speaking, budding actors will focus on building a theatrical ensemble as well as developing individual acting technique, including voice and speech, creative movement, and exploration of world and character.
-Students will learn and practice the fundamentals of theatrical staging and theater etiquette as they “spring” towards a final showcase of The Secret Garden on May 11!
-Students will emerge from the class more articulate, confident, and collaborative performers.
+In addition to strengthening skills in reading fluency, active listening, teamwork, and public speaking, budding actors will focus on building a theatrical ensemble while developing individual acting technique, including voice and speech, creative movement, stage presence, and exploration of world and character.
+Students will learn and practice the fundamentals of theatrical staging and theater etiquette as they journey into the world of Narnia and prepare for a final showcase performance of The Lion, the Witch, and the Wardrobe.
+Students will emerge from the class more articulate, confident, imaginative, and collaborative performers.

 Notes: